 Minimal mapping quality

 Control the minimum mapping quality when importing data.
-You can choose to filter some reads either when importing data or when executing basic filter througe database based on their mapping quality scores.
+You can choose to filter some reads in Chromosome Panel when importing data based on their mapping quality scores.
 The quality score ranges from 0 to 255 (with higher scores being better), and if you set a filter value then only mapped reads with a score above this value will be imported.
 Not all read mappers will include a score value so depending on where the file you are importing came from this option may have no effect.

 Setting filters

-Six kinds of filters have been implemented in RED (see below).
+Eight kinds of filters have been provided in RED, see Filters section for more detail.
 Before setting filters, database must be connected successfully.
-An initial set of RNA-editing sites will be present as a root tree named All Probes within Data Viewer.
-While each filter was executed, a leaf connected to this tree will be generated associated with the remaining RNA-editing sites.
+An initial set of RNA-editing sites (ProbeSet) will be present as a root tree named All Probes within Directory Panel.
+When one filter is executed, a leaf connected to this tree will be generated associated with the remaining RNA-editing sites.

 For the tested data, we have imported BJ22.RNA.chr8.snvs.vcf and BJ22.RNA.chr8.snvs.bam file into database which has 9530 candidate RNA-editing sites.